NCBI-Codeathons/VirusGraphs3/README.md

 ### Nucleobase graph reference genome

+More soon..

 ### Approximate k-mer graph reference genome

+More soon..

-## There's no HIV-1 trqanscript model
+## HIV-1 trqanscript model

+There is none!

 ## Scope